BPHL-Molecular/Sarek_Mic/README.md

 # Sarek_Mic
-A modified version of Sarek specifically for microorganisms
+A modified version of Sarek specifically for microorganisms.
+It uses multiple popular methods for SNP calling and annotation on microbial genomes.